 The most important thing I noticed was that he always had a very concrete idea behind every single move he played.
 His moves were of utmost precision.
 They were an immediate reaction to his opponent’s moves.

-Capablanca’s technique is considered as one of the best of all times.
+Capablanca’s endgame technique is considered one of the best of all times.
 It was ruthless and efficient, never giving counter-chances to his opponent.
 He was always striving to improve his position, even if it was a little bit.
 He always moved forward.

 To illustrate these principles I took a famous position from his game against Ragozin from the Moscow Tournament in 1936.
 The starting position has comments by Capablanca himself and these are very insightful of the way his mind worked.